Dimantarian/chunky_monkey/README.md

 We restrict the scope to chunking methodologies, but can expand to other aspects of RAG if there is enough demand for it.

 ## Prereqs

 - Azure Open AI resource
 - Deployments of:
     - an embedding model
     - an LLM (suggest using gpt-4 for Q&A generation, and 35-turbo-16k elsewhere)
 - Python 3.10 onwards (tested on 3.11)
+- Port 8080 available - MLFlow runs against port 8080 by default.
+If this is an issue you can follow these steps:
+    - Change the forwarded port in the devcontainer.json and (re)build
+    - Update the `!mlflow server --host 127.0.0.1 --port 8080` in each notebook to reflect your port of choice

 ## Setup